wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-Capture of Little York, in Upper Canada — the destruction of the whole American army prevented by the precaution of Gen. Pike — his death.
+Capture of Little York, in Upper Canada--the destruction of the whole American army prevented by the precaution of Gen. Pike--his death.